Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Tomographic Image Reconstruction from Unknown Projection Angles

-Refer to Eqns.~\ref{eq:radon},~\ref{eq:fst},~\ref{eq:FRf} for expressions for the Radon transform of $f$ (i.e., $R_f$), for the Fourier slice theorem, and for the expression for the Fourier transform of $R_f$ respectively.
-Given the statement of the Fourier slice theorem, one can conclude that the constant-$\nu$ slice in $FR_f$ varying across $\theta$ is the same as an origin-centred ring of the same radius in $FT_f$ (refer Fig.~\ref{fig:fr_ft_equiv}).
+Refer to Sec.~\ref{subsec:classical_tomo} for expressions for the Radon transform of $g$ (i.e., $R_g$), for the Fourier slice theorem, and for the expression for the Fourier transform of $R_g$ respectively.
+Given the statement of the Fourier slice theorem, one can conclude that the constant-$\nu$ slice in $\mathcal{F}R_g$ varying across $\theta$ is the same as an origin-centred ring of the same radius in $\mathcal{F}T_g$ (refer Fig. SM.1 of the supplemental material).
 We now formally state the problem of 2D tomography under unknown angles.